joao-zanetti/Pthreads---Multiplication-of-square-matrices/README.md

 ### Performance:<br/>
 For better load balancing, the numbers of threads (nt) selected in define must be higher than number of processors:<br/> nt > number of processors.<br/>
-This improve lowest idleness of processors
+This improve lowest idleness of processors<br/>